vishvAsa/vedAH/meta/articles/keith/v2/SANSKRIT_INDEX.md

 n.
 7, 556, 564, 565. apapa, epithet of slayer at

 animal sacrifice, 274, n.
-7. apāmärga, plant, 265, 384,
+7. apāmārga, plant, 265, 384,

 404.

-apavya, libations, 325. apiŚarvara, Indra as, 335. apūrva, Mimansă doctrine
+apavya, libations, 325. apiŚarvara, Indra as, 335. apūrva, Mimansā doctrine

 of, 574, n.
 3. aptoryāma (aptoryāma),form

 of sacrifice, 384, 336. apsaras, meaning of, 182. apsujit, sense of, 81, n.
-2. abhipitva, sense of, 255. abhiplava şaḍaha, form of
+2. abhipitva, sense of, 255. abhiplava ṣaḍaha, form of

-sacrifice, 848, 351. abhişecaniya, aspersion of
+sacrifice, 848, 351. abhiṣecaniya, aspersion of

 the king, 840, n.
 6. amānava, superhuman, used